-In June 2022, in relation to the settlement of clawback claims on the Highway & Transportation Authority (HTA) Variable Rate Bonds 1998A ("HTA 1998 bonds") and certain other HTA loans with outstanding principal amounts of \$200.0 million and \$1,733.7 million, respectively, as of such date, originally made by the GDB to HTA and transferred to the DRA in connection with the issuance of the Bonds, the DRA received Second Priority HTA Clawback CVIs with an estimated fair value of \$55.2 million and Fourth Priority HTA Clawback CVIs with a fair value that was not determinable within reasonable limits.
+As of June 30, 2024, the DRA holds Second Priority HTA Clawback CVIs (notional amount of \$50.7 million) with an estimated fair value of \$31.9 million and Fourth Priority HTA Clawback CVIs (notional amount of \$1,252.5 million) with a fair value that was not determinable within reasonable limits.
+These CVI's were received by the DRA in June 2022, in relation to the settlement of clawback claims on the Highway & Transportation Authority (HTA) Variable Rate Bonds 1998A ("HTA 1998 bonds") and certain other HTA loans with outstanding principal amounts of \$200.0 million and \$1,733.7 million, respectively, as of such date, originally made by the GDB to HTA and transferred to the DRA in connection with the issuance of the Bonds.